Nishanthravula/Ipl_scraper/README.md

 ### Description

-A CLI web scraping application to extract stats from https://www.iplt20.com - the official website of Indian Premier League.
+A CLI(Command line Interface) web scraping application to extract data from https://www.iplt20.com - the official website of Indian Premier League.
 The application allows user to extract following data sets from the website:
 * Most Runs
 * Most Runs (Over)